aws/copilot-cli/site/content/docs/developing/domain.en.md

 ```

 !!!info
-    Currently, you can only use aliases under the domain you specified when creating the application.
-We'll make this feature more powerful in the future by allowing you to import certificates and use any aliases!
+    If you want to use aliases out of the domain you specified when creating the application.
+Please [import the certificates](../commands/env-init.en.md#what-are-the-flags) when creating the environment!

 ## What happens under the hood?
 Under the hood, Copilot